EconomyLens.com

 Related

-But parliament also agreed to scale back some demands — and the final text notably gave the United States until the end of the year to drop surtaxes above 15 percent on steel components, rather than insisting on it as a precondition.
-Another fight was over so-called “sunrise” and “sunset” clauses under which the EU side of the accord would kick in once the United States makes fully good on its pledges, and would expire unless renewed in 2028.
-The sunrise clause was removed altogether, while the sunset was pushed back to the end of 2029, according to a parliament statement.
+There were clear compromises too, with the text notably giving the United States until the end of the year to drop surtaxes above 15 percent on steel components, rather than making it a precondition as parliament wanted.
+Another concession was over so-called “sunrise” and “sunset” clauses under which the EU side of the accord would kick in once the US makes good on its pledges and would expire unless renewed in 2028.
+The sunrise clause was removed altogether, while the sunset was pushed back to the end of 2029.

 © 2024 AFP